 The civilian amphitheatre on a turn-of-the-century engraving

 The conserved remains of the amphitheatre are now freely accessible to visitors.
 We can walk into the arena from the east through the so-called porta pompae ceremonial gate, where the procession would have entered prior to the start of the gladiatorial games.
 Victors would have left the arena via the porta triumphalis on the other side.
 In the podium wall, we can still see the animal cages (in addition to people, frequent ‘performers’ at the civilian amphitheatre included roe deer, wolves, wild boars, and presumably bears).
-We can, however, no longer see the Nemesis shrine by the western gate of the amphitheatre, or the nearby gladiatorial school.
-We will cover these in a later entry of our blog.

 Soon we’ll continue our search for Roman remains as there are still plenty of other hidden and conspicuous monuments to discover in Óbuda; but more on those later.